mkfama/hello-world/README.md

 new git account and test project from home dev machine since this is my first private gitHub usage, let me tell you that i feel great about having my own hello world project.
 ;-)

+second edit.
+hope that i will not forget the commit message again.